shahtirth94/itec3870_social/thao.md

 Why?
 Maybe because I’m Asian.
 I have grown up with my mom’s dishes, and love everything she cooks. :heart:

+###Favorite Book:
+I like to read short stories, inspirational stories, stories about life, family, friends, that's why I really like Chicken Soup for the Soul.
+Another book that I read is The Unwanted: a Memoir of Childhood by Kien Nguyen.
+It made me tear up :sob:

 ###Favorite Movie:
 There are so many movies that I like, but I will pick Harry Potter. </br>